Let’s Eat! How to Order Food in Italian and Feast Like a Roman

-So if you’re fortunate enough to find yourself vacationing in Rome, working in Naples or just exploring your local Little Italy neighborhood, make sure you stop by for a meal at an Italian restaurant.
+If you’re fortunate enough to find yourself vacationing in Italy, there’s no doubt that you’ll stop by for a meal at an Italian restaurant.

-Fortunately, ordering food and drink in an Italian restaurant is as easy as one, two, three!
+Fortunately, ordering food and drink is as easy as one, two, three!
 And maybe four and five, if you count the extra courses typically served at robust Italian meals.

 Whether or not you indulge in the extra courses, there’s definitely no need to go hungry when you’re in the vicinity of an authentic Italian restaurant.